-Those in the industry believe that a lack of building code enforcement is to blame.
-The punishments aren’t severe enough, assuming they come at all.
+Those in the industry believe that a lack of Australian building codes enforcement is to blame.
+The punishments are not severe enough, assuming they come at all.
 With little risk of punishment, some manufacturers take shortcuts.
-Often, these aren’t noticed until the completion of a project.
+Often, these are not noticed until the completion of a project.

 Category #1 – Electrical

 Electrical problems are a major issue.
-All 220 survey-takers noted that they’d experienced issues with electricals.
-Furthermore, more than two-thirds said that these issues have cost them money.
-This can come from lost revenue and may even cost jobs.
+All 220 survey-takers noted that they had experienced issues with subpar electricals which have cost them money through lost revenue and may even have cost jobs.

-Fake products seem to be the main issue.
-Moreover, the problem affects both lighting and electrical products.
-The market’s competitiveness is also a problem.
-Some survey-takers had fallen victim to false marketing claims.
-It’s likely that the manufacturers made these claims to get a jump on their competition.
+Fake products seem to be the main issue in both lighting and electrical products.
+The market’s competitiveness is also a problem as some survey-takers noted that they had fallen victim to false marketing claims.
+It is likely that the manufacturers made these claims to get a jump on their competition.

 Many also pointed to a lack of regulatory action as a problem.
-In fact, many respondents said they don’t know how to report non-compliance.
-This suggests that regulators aren’t communicating well with the industry.
+In fact, many respondents said they do not know how to report non-compliance.
+This suggests that regulators are not communicating well with the industry.

 Category #2 – Glass and Aluminium

-Glass and aluminium products aren’t much better.
-In fact, more than 80% of respondents report experiencing non-compliance with such products.
+Glass and aluminium products are not much better – in fact, more than 80% of respondents report experiencing non-compliance with such products.

 The problem here is a lack of trust in the current certification schemes.
-Some survey-takers claim the certification is a “paper exercise”.
-As a result, it doesn’t test manufacturers enough.
-The lack of a clear regulatory body was also cited as an issue.
-Many point to this lack of regulation as a problem.
-It allows manufacturers to get away with making faulty products.
+Some survey-takers claim the certification is a “paper exercise”, meaning it does not test manufacturers up to a high standard.
+The lack of a clear regulatory body was also cited as an issue, and this situation lets manufacturers to get away with making faulty products.

 Again, these problems create a cost for builders.
 Several of the respondents said that non-compliance causes quoting issues.
 Often, this meant making a loss on the quote to keep their customers happy.